-Chanterelle Mushroom Risotto is creamy, dreamy and made with dried earthy chanterelles directly from the forests of Sweden.
-A bowl of comfort and relaxing Mindful Food Meditation...
+Chanterelle Mushroom Risotto is creamy, dreamy and made with dried golden chanterelles directly from the forests of Sweden.

-I am dedicating this post to a very dear friend, Erika McDonald who can light up a whole room with her beautiful smile.
-Erika is a very dear friend and has brought me a little gold treasure all the way from her trip back home to Sweden for the summer holidays---chanterelle mushrooms.
+Good for us!
+A very dear friend and has brought us a little gold treasure all the way from her trip back home to Sweden for the summer holidays--- dried chanterelle mushrooms.

 I have tried many of chanterelle mushrooms and none as so very sweet and aromatic as the ones from Sweden.
-It is not a requirement that you go foraging for your own wild chanterelle mushrooms in the forests of Sweden to have this delicious dish, but that if given the opportunity, you should definitely go (and go with a mushroom expert as there are many dangerous look a likes out there).
+It is not a requirement that you go foraging for your own wild chanterelle mushrooms.
+However, if given the opportunity, you should definitely go (and go with a mushroom expert as there are many dangerous look a likes out there).
 Alternatively, you can use fresh or dried chanterelle mushrooms that you can find at your local market.

-You are just going to love this chanterelle mushroom risotto as it super creamy, slightly sweet and earthy from the chanterelle mushrooms and is one of those super comforting dishes that not only feed the body, but feeds the soul.
-Each bite is like getting a cozy hug from your mom.
-The Autumn weather is right around the corner and the days are going to start to get shorter and the nights will start to get cooler and a bowl of chanterelle mushroom risotto will warm you right up.
-If you love risotto, you are going to really enjoy our Roasted Chestnut Pumpkin Risotto.
+You are just going to love this chanterelle mushroom risotto as it super creamy, slightly sweet and earthy from the chanterelle mushrooms.
+It is one of those super comforting dishes that not only feed the body, but feeds the soul.
+Risotto is a warming nourishing idea for spleen qi meal plan.

 Mindful Food Meditation